No time to hang around today, so I’ll jump right into today’s tip.

 So, if your child suddenly starts finding school or a hobby they used to enjoy boring, it might be they are worried, anxious, frustrated or angry about some aspect of that experience.

 It’s not a cast iron rule, as interests can just change, but sudden onset of boredom can be a useful indicator that your child may not be “fine”.

-If you are worried about your child, please give me a call.
+If you are worried about your child, please book a session.